trinadhkalangi/deployfullthrottle/README.md

+# Guidelines to start the appliation
+Require to install Node js which is available in https://nodejs.org/en/

 ## Install Json-server
 Install json-server with command "npm i -g json-server"

-Run json file with command under path "json-server "Test JSON.json" --watch --port 3004"
+Run json file which is available under "src/assets" with command under path "json-server "Test JSON.json" --watch --port 3004"

 ## Scripts to run React Application